ssvlabs/ssv/docs/designs/EXPORTER_NODE.md

 <img src="../resources/exporter-node-packages.png" >

-### Bootstrap

-On start, exporter will first finish syncing data and only afterwards will start. \
-Once sync is finished, the exporter is able to serve requests and listen to live events from the contract.

-### Data
+### Data Sources

-The following information will be needed:
+The following information will be stored and served by exporter:
 * Operators
   * Name --> contract event
   * Public Key --> contract event